MjxSjx/CS50x/Week 1 - C/Notes.md

 Pieces used to start a program
 C
 ```
-int main(void)  the foundation/body of creating C syntax
+int main(void)  the foundation of creating C syntax
-{                                                 think of the  HTML body element
+{
 …STUFF
 }
 ```